ufmedia/tailpack/readme.md

 ### BrowserSync

 Within the webpack.config.js you can toggle the comment on the following two lines accordingly - by default BrowserSync is configured to serve as it's likely you're starting a new project.
+In which case public/src/index.html serves as the root of your application.

 ```
 //proxy: 'http://localhost/' //Use a proxy when using an existing local server.